A Green approach to healthcare

 -

-A Green Star SA accredited professional provided sustainability advice throughout design and construction.
+A Green Star SA accredited professional provided expert sustainability guidance throughout the design and construction phases.

 -

-An Environmental Management Plan (EMP) was implemented during construction to minimise the negative environmental effect, dust and noise generation, contamination of water, traffic congestion and construction pollution.
+An Environmental Management Plan (EMP) was strictly enforced during construction to minimise environmental impacts such as dust and noise pollution, water contamination, traffic congestion, and general construction-related pollution.

 -